aeyakovenko/toaster/README.md

 #define CHECK(err) __ ## err ## _test_check
 ```

-Since the test runs with an incremental number of `TEST` macros passing we are able to verify that our `unix_sock_create_and_bind` funciton can handle and error on line `TEST(err, s >= 0);`, and `TEST(err, !bind(s, &addr, sizeof(addr)));`.
+Since the test runs with an incremental number of `TEST` macros passing we are able to verify that our `unix_sock_create_and_bind` function can handle and error on line `TEST(err, s >= 0);`, and `TEST(err, !bind(s, &addr, sizeof(addr)));`.

 Mock out external APIs
 ----------------------
 GNUs dlfcn defines an `RTLD_NEXT` macro that allows you to load the next symbol in the symbol list for a particular api.
 So you can write tests that override the default implementation of an externally linked api.
-This is funcitonally equivalent to using `LD_PRELOAD`.
+This is functionally equivalent to using `LD_PRELOAD`.

 ```C
 #define _GNU_SOURCE